pjh/vm-analyze/README.md

 To execute the applications and trace their virtual memory behavior:

-1. Set conf/applist.py to include the apps you want to run
+1. Set conf/applist.py to include the apps you want to run. **Important notes about plots:**
+    * The Rss (physical memory) plots each consume a large amount of memory, since Rss events are much more frequent than virtual memory events.
+It is recommended to build these plots separately from other plots, if possible.
+For example, building all of the Rss plots along with the VM size plot for ten applications took 400 minutes, probably because swapping was necessary.
 1. `./run_apps.py -h`
 1. `./run_apps.py`